Is Thomas Ruff…

-Is Thomas Ruff a photographer or artist?
+a photographer or artist?
 Both.
 Thomas Ruff was born in Germany in 1958.
 He still lives and works in Düsseldorf, Germany.
 He shares a studio in Düsseldorf’s Hansaallee, with Laurenz Berges, Andreas Gursky and Axel Hütte.
-He got his first camera and after attending a class on the basic photography, and started to those he saw in magazines.
+He got his first camera and after attending a class on the basic photography he started to emulate images he saw in magazines.
 Not a particularly original start.
 But while studying in Düsseldorf he was inspired by Benjamin HD Buchloh and started to developed his method of conceptual photography.
-He started photographing landscapes, but was drawn to the interiors of German living quarters.
-This was followed by architecture and portraits, all in 35mm format.
+At first he was photographing landscapes, but soon he was drawn to the interiors of German living quarters.
+This was followed by architecture and portraits.
+All in 35mm format.

 Thomas Ruff at the Düsseldorf Art Academy